xieyuheng/fidb-zero/docs/manual/en/access-control.md

 If no token is sent, a default token with default permissions will be used.

-## .default-token-issuer
+## .guest-token-issuer

-We use `.default-token-issuer` data file to config the default permissions, which contains a `permissions` property for the default permissions.
+We use `.guest-token-issuer` data file to config the default permissions, which contains a `permissions` property for the default permissions.